Page updated Dec 7, 2023

 Note the use of backend.createStack().
 This method instructs the backend to create a new CloudFormation Stack for your custom resources to live in.
 You can create multiple custom stacks and you can place multiple resources in any given stack.

-A common use case is creating a custom notification construct that combines a Lambda functions with SNS and SES.
+A common use case is creating a custom notification construct that combines a Lambda function with Amazon SNS and Amazon Simple Email Service (Amazon SES).

 This AWS CDK construct implements a decoupled notification system using Amazon SNS and Lambda.
 It allows publishing notification messages to an SNS topic from one Lambda function, and processing those messages asynchronously using a separate Lambda subscribed to the topic.